 I’m going to bet that you probably haven’t used gravity boots before.

-Most guys have never even heard of them, much less actually seen them.
+Most people have never even heard of them, much less actually seen them.

 Well, let me be the one to break it to you here…

 If you haven’t tried gravity boots before, you’re missing out on one of the most effective ab exercises.

 Gravity boots offer an innovative abdominal workout that you’d be hard-pressed to replicate elsewhere, and provide an excellent range of motion compared to other ab exercises.

 What’s more, they look pretty cool, and as soon as you pull them out of your gym bag, I guarantee that every other person is going to want to try them.

 In this article, I’m going to be covering everything you need to know about gravity boots – such as why they’re so effective, how to use them properly, and which brands I would recommend buying.

 Gravity boots are a piece of workout apparatus that allow you to hang upside down from a pull-up bar.

 For this reason, they are also commonly known as inversion boots, since they put your body in a fully inverted position.

 Here’s a picture of a pair of gravity boots, so that you can get a better idea of what they look like: